 Where To Learn Singing in Philadelphia

-So if you live. in Philadelphia, where can you take music lessons to learn the theory and the techniques behind making great sounds with your vocal chords?
+So if you live in a major city in the United States like Los Angeles, Houston, and Philadelphia, where can you take music lessons to learn the theory and the techniques behind making great sounds with your vocal chords?
 Like with choosing a university or a school, you'll have to put in some work before you can find a place that will meet your needs.
 You'll want to make sure the lessons meet your budget as well as the distance and other criteria that you may set.
 Ideally, music schools or private teachers should offer a trial lesson or two so you can test things out before you commit to paying to enrol.

 If you don't have any contacts in the music industry, nor do you personally know any music students taking voice lessons to work on their performances, consider going to your local music shop where you might make these connections.
 Online forums can also help with this as you can join local Facebook groups to find music learners and performers near you in Philadelphia.
 Once you find these connections, it becomes a lot easier to make more connections and ask for a review on a music school or for teacher recommendations.